 GME is an integral part of the Morehouse School of Medicine (MSM) medical education continuum.
-Residency is an essential dimension of the transformation of the medical student into the independent practitioner along the continuum of medical education.
-It is physically, emotionally, and intellectually demanding, and requires longitudinally-concentrated effort on the part of the resident.
+Residency is an essential dimension of the medical student's transformation into an independent practitioner along the continuum of medical education.
+It is physically, emotionally, and intellectually demanding, and requires longitudinally concentrated effort on the part of the resident.

-Residency education at MSM has the following five goals and objectives for residents:
+The five MSM residency education goals and objectives for residents are to:

-- To obtain the clinical knowledge, competencies, and skills required for the effective treatment and management of patients; - To prepare for licensure and specialty certification; - To obtain the skills to become fully active participants within the United States healthcare system; - To provide teaching and mentoring of MSM medical students and residents; - To directly support the school's mission of providing service and support to disadvantaged communities.
+- Obtain the clinical knowledge, competencies, and skills required for the effective treatment and management of patients; - Prepare for licensure and specialty certification; - Obtain the skills to become fully active participants within the United States healthcare system; - Provide teaching and mentoring of MSM medical students and residents; - Support in a direct way the school's mission of providing service and support to disadvantaged communities.